Uncategorized

 • "You're doing a great job staying on top of your work and keeping up with deadlines."

+On the other hand, if you need to give some constructive criticism, be sure to use clear and specific phrases.
 Here are some examples of negative employee performance evaluation phrases that you can use to let your employees know where they need to improve:

 • "You need to work on your communication skills."